Let the worms do the hard work for you. Invest in a worm farm today.

 - vinegar / salad dressings

 Feeding your worms is a once a week bonding time.
-You gather the worm “tea” and magic castings for your garden and you flush the worm farm with one bucket of clean water, add your kitchen waste and honor these wriggling hard working creatures with their gourmet food .
+You gather the worm “tea” and magic castings for your garden and you flush the worm farm with one bucket of clean water.
+Add finely chopped kitchen waste and honour these wriggling hard working creatures with some gourmet food .

 - 1 cup powdered milk

 - 2 cups bran

 Mix all ingredients together and sprinkle one to two cups once a week on top of the cut up kitchen scraps.

 - Harvest from the lowest tray as the worms rise up in the farm to the feeding tray at the top.